What is Networking?

 An association of individuals having a common interest, formed to provide mutual assistance, helpful information and the like (dictionary.com).
 Think of a network of computers; the computers are continually sending information back and forth to one another the same is true for professional networking.

-Network to build mutually beneficial relationships that will help you learn about careers in a particular field/industry/employer and to identify potential opportunities, and to prepare for interviews.
+Network to build mutually beneficial relationships that will help you learn about careers in a particular field/industry/employer, to identify potential opportunities, and to prepare for interviews.

 - Good eye contact